perwin/pyimfit/docs/defining_models.md

       - **Sersic_GenEllipse** -- As for the "Sersic" function, but with isophotes having generalized ellipse shapes (boxy to disky).
 Geometric parameters: PA, ell, c0 (boxy/disk isophote-shape parameter)

+      - **TiltedSkyPlane** -- Produces a background for the entire image in the form of ain inclined plane.

    - 3D image functions (luminosity-density functions): These generate a 2D image via line-of-sight integration through a 3D luminosity-density model, seen at arbitrary inclination.